 Does the State Bar of Nevada Offer Assistance?

 The State Bar of Nevada has a board certification process for divorce and family law attorneys.
-Las Vegas divorce attorneys who are Board Certified Family Law Specialists have a rigorous set of family law experience and standards.
+Board Certified Las Vegas divorce attorneys have a rigorous set of family law experience and standards.
 They have also passed a thorough exam to prove that they deserve to be board certified.
 Less than one percent of Nevada licensed attorneys have board certification so it’s a very small exclusive group.
 Anyone going through contested and complex divorce proceedings should have, at minimum, a board certified divorce attorney.
 Our divorce attorneys Jennifer V. Abrams and Vincent Mayo are Board Certified Family Law Specialists, among other career achievements and awards.

 What if Neither Spouse Has Any Money?